saturnboy/learning_collection_views/README.md

 __Storyboard4__

-* UICollectionView as a row -- display data in a single scrolling row via a custom horizontal line layout
+* UICollectionView as a row -- display data in a single scrolling horizontal row via a subview

+__Storyboard5__

+* UICollectionView inside a UICollectionViewCell -- display data in a grid inside a horizontal pager